ValiantZhang/comp397-A2/README.md

-# COMP397-Lab2
+# COMP397-Assignment 2
-Repurposed for Assignment 1
+Pulled from assignment 1 for use as assignment 2 template